NavyaSurendran/trip-fare-calculator/README.md

    ./gradlew run

+Assumptions

+1. Unque tap can be find by using busID and PAN
+2. Invalid entries will be skipped.

 Trip Construction Logic:
 Trips are constructed by processing a chronologically sorted list of tap events using the following strategy: